 investing in renewable energy

-The Emu Downs Wind Farm in Western Australia.
+The Emu Downs Wind and Solar Farm in Western Australia.

 APA is investing in wind farms and solar projects